brentonk/old-website/index.md

 ---

 Hello!
 I am an Assistant Professor in the [Department of Political Science](http://www.vanderbilt.edu/political-science/) at Vanderbilt University.
-In the 2017–2018 academic year, I am a visitor at the [Wallis Institute of Political Economy](http://www.wallis.rochester.edu/) at the University of Rochester.
 I received my Ph.D. in political science from the University of Rochester in 2014.

 My research focuses on the political economy of conflict and diplomacy.
 My CV is available [here](cv.html), and my working papers can be viewed on my [research page](research.html).
 Many of my research projects, statistical software packages, and course materials can be found [on GitHub](https://github.com/brentonk).